FH-Potsdam/is-the-lab-open/docs/authentification.md

 ## Authentification

-Currently we have some simple authentification in place so nobody can call the api.
+Currently we have some simple authentification in place so nobody can call the api except for those who now the password and username\*.
 Create a file under `private/data.json` and add the following content.

     [
       {